Who am I?

-My current areas of research include: several large legacy surveys with the recently-upgraded e-MERLIN, a wide-field VLBI survey of M31 using the new multiple phase centre capabilities of the DiFX software correlator, a survey of the Galaxy Zoo Voorwerpjes with Westerbork, multi-epoch observations of NGC253 with NuSTAR/Chandra/VLBA, and I'm leading a project to investigate a strange class of objects which are compact and have ultra-steep radio spectra (we currently do not know what they are).
+My current areas of research include: an on-going investigation of a recent outburst in the polar ring galaxy NGC660, several large legacy surveys with the recently-upgraded e-MERLIN, wide-field VLBI surveys of nearby galaxies using the new multiple phase centre capabilities of the DiFX software correlator, a multi-wavelength survey of the Galaxy Zoo Voorwerpjes where I am leading the Westerbork aspect, multi-epoch observations of NGC253 with NuSTAR/Chandra/VLBA, and I'm leading a project to investigate a strange class of objects which are compact and have ultra-steep radio spectra (we currently do not know what they are).
 I'm also very involved with e-MERLIN, having helped with the commissioning efforts, and now as a collaborator on several of the Legacy programmes, as PI of several regular observing projects, writing and maintaining the data reduction pipeline, scheduling, and acting as a referee on observing proposals.
 Between 2011 and 2013 I worked at the Netherlands Institute for Radio Astronomy (ASTRON).
 Before starting at ASTRON I spent a few months at Jodrell Bank Observatory helping with the commissioning and early science observations with e-MERLIN (you can find the ParselTongue scripts I wrote for loading and housekeeping of e-MERLIN data, the current version of e-MERLIN data reduction pipeline, and the associated readme files, over here).
 Between 2008 and 2011 I was a postdoc at the International Centre for Radio Astronomy Research in Perth, Western Australia where I worked on wide-field imaging techniques for VLBI.
 For more information about my research interests, have a look at my publications list.

 What you will find here: the e-MERLIN pipeline, some astronomy related outreach resources, articles I've written for Macc Astro's Newsletter, my current academic publication list, my audio work, a mostly astronomy-themed blog, and my old blog (which includes the scripts for the Jodcast News, and occasional attempts at science fiction).

 Astronomy resources: investigate what different astronomical objects look like when observed in different parts of the electromagnetic spectrum